Burping a baby is truly an art.

 There’s nothing wrong with a formula-fed baby burping more often, by the way.
 We’ve already established there’s nothing much harmful about gas bubbles other than the slight discomfort that comes before burping them out.

 What changes as babies get older?
+Do babies burp less as they get older?

 But two key things do change as your baby graduates from newborn to just regular ol’ baby, that may indicate it’s time to stop burping.